Do you need mobile phone insurance?

 Is mobile phone insurance value for money?

-Mobile phone insurance isn’t cheap – premiums can be as much as £14.99 a month, which works out at nearly £360 over a two-year contract (source: Defaqto).
+Mobile phone insurance isn’t always cheap – premiums can be as much as £14.99 a month, which works out at nearly £360 over a two-year contract (source: Defaqto).
 However, cheaper deals are out there to be had.
 For example, it’s possible to get iPhone cover for £5.00 a month.

 But remember, value for money isn’t just about price.
 Always check exactly what you’re getting for your money.
 If you need a speedy replacement handset, for example, make sure you get a policy that includes it.